This code snippet is to list faxes from your LaML logs.

 First, we need to import the necessary resources.

 In this example, that is DateTime, pandas, and the SignalWire Client.
-We also need to instantiate the SignalWire client using the project ID, auth token, and space URL.
+We also need to instantiate the SignalWire client using the project ID, auth token, and Space URL.

 from datetime import datetime